Choosing the Best Influencer for Viral Marketing

-Yes, Kim K. has a bigger following, but there’s drawbacks.
+Yes, Kim K. has a bigger following, but there are drawbacks.
 Kardashian is a fashion/beauty influencer.
 How many of her audience care about aftermarket wheels?
 Wood, on the other hand, is an automotive influencer.
-His social feeds are full of industry specific posts, with a lot of interaction from his followers about his passions and projects.
+His social feeds are full of industry-specific posts, with a lot of interaction from his followers about his passions and projects.

 The point is that automotive people like and trust him.
 They are much more likely to buy aftermarket wheels from Wood than they are from Kim K. What’s more, you’re narrowing your marketing to your core demographic, which is key to an effective viral marketing campaign.